brandonyee-cs/Loss-Function-Library/README.md

 In machine learning, loss functions serve as a way to determine how accurate your model's predictions(x) are compared to the labeled data(y) to quantify how happy you are with your parameters(W).
 However, there isn't a single loss function that works for all algorithms.
 Selecting a loss function for a given problem involves a number of considerations, including the machine learning method of choice, the simplicity of the derivative calculations, and, to some extent, the proportion of outliers in the data set.

-Generally speaking, loss functions fall into two main groups based on the kind of learning job we are working on: regression losses and classification losses.
-In classification, we attempt to forecast the result of a set of finite categorical values, i.e., classifying a big data set of images handwritten digits into one of nine possible categories.Conversely, regression is concerned with forecasting a continuous value, such as a particular floor area, number of rooms, or size of rooms, and predicts the room's price.
+Generally speaking, loss functions fall into two main groups based on the kind of learning job we are working on regression losses and classification losses.
+In classification, we attempt to forecast the result of a set of finite categorical values, i.e., classifying a big data set of images handwritten digits into one of nine possible categories.
+Conversely, regression is concerned with forecasting a continuous value, such as a particular floor area, number of rooms, or size of rooms, and predicts the room's price.

 **Note for Formulas and Code**